mosip/id-authentication/docs/design/authentication/ID_Auth_REST_service_Response_Builder.md

    d.	usageData - The 16 digit hex encoded format of used and matched bits.

-   e.   staticTocken - The token generated using **Kernel-Static Token generator** which will be a combination of individual's UIN and TSP ID, and it will always be the same value for one combination.

-   f.	matchInfo - Array of Matching information with Matching Strategy and Match Threshold values as in request.
+   e.	matchInfos - Array of Matching information with Matching Strategy and Match Threshold values as in request.
 This contain below information:

    	- authType - Which can be one of address, personalIdentity, fullAddress